Alignment vs. Drift: The Gentle Practice of Staying True

 The Friday Afternoon Review

-After the week’s expression, notice:
+After the week’s expression, spend 10 minutes on this written review:

 The 30/90/180-Day Alignment Cycles